-While the Company has been successful in securing financings in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.
-The Company's private placement as announced in December 2018 has been amended to include a one-half share purchase warrant for each share sold.
-Each whole share purchase warrant shall entitle the holder to acquire an additional common share at \$0.125 per share for a period of 18 months from issue and at \$0.25 thereafter until expiry.
-Each warrant expiring 3 years after issuance.
+On March 8, 2019 the Company announced the completion of its previously announced private placement of 13,374,100 units at \$0.055.
+Gross proceeds of \$735,575 will be used for exploration activities and general working capital.
+The units are comprised of one common share and one half of one share purchase warrant each whole warrant enabling the holder to acquire one additional common share at \$0.125 during the first 18 months and \$0.25 thereafter until expiry March 8, 2022.
 The warrants will be further subject to accelerated expiry terms.
 Namely, the Company has the right to accelerate expiry of the warrants if the closing price of Company's shares equals or exceeds \$0.25 per common share for 10 consecutive trading days during the first 18 months, or \$0.50 per common share thereafter.
-The private placement has not yet concluded, nor can there be any assurances that the Company will be able to successfully complete any or all of its proposed private placement as announced.
+The Company paid an aggregate of \$20,641 and issued 375,300 finders warrants under the same terms and conditions of the unit warrants, to certain persons who introduced subscribers to the Company.
+All securities issued under the placement are subject to a four month hold period trade restriction expiring July 9, 2019